 If you’d like to work out your baby’s approximate due date, try BellyBelly’s due date calculator.

 First Week of Pregnancy – Your Body

-So let's take a look at what is happening to your body.
-Since the end of your last period your endometrium (the inner lining of your uterus), has been thickening in preparation for implantation.
-This thickening has been caused primarily by an increase in the hormone progesterone.
-As implantation has not taken place, progesterone levels fall and your body gets rid of this thickened layer causing bleeding – your period.
+Once your period finishes, your endometrium (the inner lining of your uterus), begins thickening in preparation for implantation of a fertilized ovum.
+This thickening is caused primarily by an increase in the hormone progesterone.
+If implantation does not take place, progesterone levels falls and your body gets rid of this thickened layer causing bleeding.
+You get your period.

 First Week of Pregnancy – Your Baby